who-blackbird/who-blackbird.github.io/contents/alignment.md

 ## WorkingDirectory

-First we will set up the working directory where we will do the analysis.
+Now, we will set up the working directory where we will do the analysis.
 Open your terminal, go to

 ```
 cd ~/Course_Materials/nanopore_practical/wd